 Many would choose to rent a car, just remember they still drive on the left here.
 In this case you’ll need a good road map.
 They say you can pick one up at the nearest Cyprus Tourism Organisation office.

 We decided to rent a minibus with a driver through a local agency and paid 250-300 euros for the day.
 He spoke little English, like drivers usually do, but an accompanying guide would have cost us 150 EUR more.
 On the other hand he was very helpful, he was local and spoke the language.

 We left Ayia Napa in the morning and returned some ten hours later.
 A long day – but worth it.

 Finding the very small churches may be tricky.
 Consult the map below for the accurate location of them.
 Not all internet sources are reliable when it comes to maps, this one is.
 Only some of the churches are accessible with a large coach; in some cases even our minibus had problems mastering the sharp turns.

 Getting into the churches is even trickier.
 They are often locked and the key holder is not always at hand.
 Our driver was helpful with this.
 Consult the information on this website, where slightly conflicting information from different sources are being highlighted.

 Beware that websites in English may have different spellings of the Greek language names of villages and churches.
 This should however not pose much of a problem.

-In the map below the green chapel icons indicate the churches we visited, photographed and described on this page.
-The yellow cameras are presented with a photo but no text.
+In the map below the green World Heritage Site icons indicate the churches we visited, photographed and described on this page.
+The similar icons in blue are presented with a photo but no text.
 We never made it to them.
 Click to see images and names, and expand the map into a new tab for an even better view.